-- evaluated management's processes for valuing Level 3 investments - reviewed the nature and basis of estimated values and considered what assurance management has over the year end valuations provided for these types of investments; to ensure that the requirements of the Code are met - independently requested year-end confirmations from investment managers - for a sample of investments, tested the valuation by obtaining and reviewing the audited accounts, (where available) at the latest date for individual investments and agreeing these to the fund manager reports at that date.
-Reconciled those values to the values at 31 March 2021 with reference to known movements in the intervening period and - in the absence of available audited accounts, we have evaluated the competence, capabilities and objectivity of the valuation expert - tested revaluations made during the year to see if they had been input correctly into the Pension Fund's financial records - where available reviewed investment manager service auditor report on design effectiveness of internal controls.
+- evaluated management's processes for valuing Level 3 investments - reviewed the nature and basis of estimated values and considered what assurance management has over the year end valuations provided for these types of investments; to ensure that the requirements of the Code are met - · independently requested year-end confirmations from investment managers - for a sample of investments, tested the valuation by obtaining and reviewing the audited accounts, (where available) at the latest date for individual investments and agreeing these to the fund manager reports at that date.
+Reconciled those values to the values at 31 March 2021 with reference to known movements in the intervening period and - in the absence of available audited accounts, we have evaluated the competence, capabilities and objectivity of the valuation expert - tested revaluations made during the year to see if they had been input correctly into the Pension Fund's financial records - · where available reviewed investment manager service auditor report on design effectiveness of internal controls.

-Our sample testing of level 3 investments indicated that the balance per the accounts is understated by £98m.
+Our testing of level 3 investments is still ongoing as we are still awaiting a number of valuation statements and audited accounts from third party investment managers.
+Our sample testing of level 3 investments to date has indicated that the balance per the accounts is understated by £104m.
 This is principally a function of the timing of the production of financial statements.
 Per the Fund's accounting policies, year end values for hard to value assets frequently contain 31 December values adjusted for cash which are then assessed by the auditor to ensure that the carrying value per the financial statements is not materially different from the fair value as at the audit date.
 We would typically expect to see a number of small variances as a result of this, usually netting out to a below trivial (and therefore non reportable) variance.
-The higher than usual variance is indicative of the wider uncertainty in the markets experienced during the year as markets responded to the pandemic.
+The higher than usual variance is indicative of the wider uncertainty in the markets experienced during the year as markets responded to the pandemic .
 The Fund has obtained updated values (as at 31 March 2021) for all level 3 investments from the custodian and management have amended the financial statements.
 This has resulted in an increase to the value of investments of £135.920m.
-We have gained sufficient and appropriate assurance over the completeness and accuracy of this amendment.
+Our audit work in this area is still ongoing, therefore the value of this adjustment is still subject to